-- 1. The Academic and Information Technology Committee is responsible for recommending policies, directives, and strategies for the future which pertain to academic and information technology at the College.
-Membership includes one faculty representative from each academic division, a similar number of representatives from the College staff and student body, and advisory members consisting of the Director of Information Technology, the Director of the Library, and other Information Technology personnel. - 2.
-The Athletic and Compliance Committee fosters positive relations between the Athletic Department and all other units of campus so that student-athletes and athletic activities are effectively and appropriately integrated into the campus as a whole.
+1. The Academic and Information Technology Committee is responsible for recommending policies, directives, and strategies for the future which pertain to academic and information technology at the College.
+Membership includes one faculty representative from each academic division, a similar number of representatives from the College staff and student body, and advisory members consisting of the Director of Information Technology, the Director of the Library, and other Information Technology personnel.

+2. The Athletic and Compliance Committee fosters positive relations between the Athletic Department and all other units of campus so that student-athletes and athletic activities are effectively and appropriately integrated into the campus as a whole.
 The committee seeks to balance the College's educational mission with needs of the student-athlete and athletic program.
 The committee serves as a resource to those involved with oversight of athletics including the Director of Athletics, Faculty Athletics Representative, the Vice President and Dean for Students, the Vice President for Finance and Operations (or designee) and the President.
-The Committee is chaired by a faculty member (designated by the Vice President for Academic Affairs), and its membership includes one faculty representative from each academic division, one staff representative from campus life, one representative from the coaching staff, two students (one student-athlete and one representative of the general student body).
-The Director of Athletics, Faculty Athletics Representative, the Compliance Coordinator, and the Vice President for Admissions and Financial Aid (or designee) serve ex-officio.
+The Committee is chaired by a faculty member (designated by the Vice President for Academic Affairs), and its membership includes one faculty representative from each academic division, one staff representative from campus life, one representative from the coaching staff, two students (one student-athlete and one representative, the Compliance Coordinator, and the Vice President for Athletics, Faculty Athletics, Faculty of the general student body).
+The Director of Athletics, Faculty Athletics, the Compliance Coordinator, and the Vice President for Athletics, Faculty Athletics, Faculty Athletics, Faculty Athletics, Faculty Athletics, Faculty athletics, from the coaching staff, two students (one student-athlete and one representative, the Compliance Coordinator, and the Vice President for Athletics, Faculty Athletics Representative, the Compliance Coordinator, and the Vice President for Athletics, Faculty Athletics Representative, serve ex-officio.